American Guide Series: Origins

 As part of the Federal Writers' Project established under the Emergency Relief Appropriation Act of 1935 and the Works Progress Administration, over 6,500 men and women were employed around the country as writers, collecting stories, interviews, and photographs on a variety of subjects.
-The project attracted many unemployed writers and artists, offering a wage of twenty dollars a week.
+The project attracted many unemployed writers and artists, offering a wage of $20 a week.
 President Franklin D. Roosevelt enlisted Henry Alsberg, a journalist and playwright to head the project.

 As part of this, the FWP developed and published a series of books that served as guides to the 48 existing states.
 Each book's primary purpose was to not only outline the history of the individual state, but its culture and geography as well.
 Their predecessor, Baedeker's Handbook for Travelers: United States, lacked much of what was needed to give a picture of America during the 1930s.
 Alsberg insisted that the new series of books paint a picture of American culture as a whole and celebrate the nation's diversity.
 From 1937 to 1941, thousands of writers set out around the country to capture America's culture, conducting fieldwork, interviewing citizens, and observing and recording folk traditions and local customs.
 Writers from all over the country sought to capture American culture during the Great Depression, a difficult task given the dire circumstances.
 Alsberg tasked Benjamin A. Botkin, a folklorist and scholar, with running the folklore division of the project.
 Botkin was responsible for coordinating and managing the writers, a task that was too large for Alsberg to handle, as the volume of work coming in was plentiful for the project.
 In this role, Botkin not only influenced the writers' folklore division but also had a great influence on their coverage of culture.

 The project's beginnings did not come without challenges.
 During its infancy, various writers' organizations pressured the project because of the parameters that were set by the FWP.
 With the project bringing many established writers back into the workforce, the Authors' Guild of America became aggressive in the pursuit of relaxing guidelines for the writers, and also developed a disdain for the project's employment of writers with a lack of experience.
 With the FWP's main focus on creating jobs for the unemployed, the Author's Guild and organizations similar to it continued to criticize the amateurism of many writers on the project.
 The solution to this critique was a simple one: find enough work for all of the writers.
 The roles of the writers enlisted to work on the project not only included their initial role as writers, but also as photographers, geographers, and cartographers, allowing the creation of additional white collar jobs.